Ongoing since April 2017 (part-time)

 Feelgood Design System

-Back in 2017, Feelgood planned to improve the user experience for their clients when managing orders, bookings, complaints and more.
-This resulted in the development of the Feelgood Client Portal.
+In 2017 Feelgood set out to improve the user experience for client employees managing orders, bookings, complaints, invoices, and more.
+This led to the development of Feelgood Web Portal.

 Challenges and goals